Moodle ALA Online Learning (Continuing Education)

 News about ALA Online Learning

 This course is for all ALA Online Learning Teachers and Staff Program Officers to learn about and share information about existing and new features on our Moodle site.
-The teachers of this course are ITTS Moodle Admins, Sheila Joy and Rob Berquist so we can have a channel of communication with those who are involved in adding and maintaining content on the site.
+The teachers of this course are ITTS Moodle Admins, Pamela Akins and Rob Berquist so we can have a channel of communication with those who are involved in adding and maintaining content on the site.

 All ALA Program officers and teachers should be enrolled.
 Program officers should make sure that new teachers are enrolled in this course before they begin to create courses or modify existing courses on this site.
 The enrollment key for this course is aware.